Skip to content

 For long-running scripts, see Long-running console commands.

-If you are running out of memory and don't need to keep track of cache hits and misses, you can disable persistence cache logging, represented by the setting parameters.ibexa.spi.persistence.cache.persistenceLogger.enableCallLogging.
+If you're running out of memory and don't need to keep track of cache hits and misses, you can disable persistence cache logging, represented by the setting parameters.ibexa.spi.persistence.cache.persistenceLogger.enableCallLogging.
 In config_dev.yaml:

 1